Pharmacokinetics from PET plasma curves

 paucinf, or with Excel

 (Zhang et al., 2010), if dedicated

 software for pharmacokinetic analysis is not available.

-If blood sampling is not started right after i.v. injection, the plasma peak will be missed.
-In that case the initial concentration, C0, can be estimated for instance by back-extrapolating to t=0 from log-linear regression of the two first concentration values.
-Small-molecular compounds usually have two phases (fast and slow) in the decrease of the plasma concentration curve, and biexponential decay model is then used to describe the plasma concentration as a function of time:
+If blood sampling is not started right after i.v. injection, the plasma peak will be missed, leading to uncertainties in estimation of the AUC.
+This has traditionally been the case in (non-PET) PK studies and measurement of GFR.
+In that case the initial concentration, C0, can be estimated for instance by back-extrapolating to t=0 from log-linear regression of the two first concentration values collected after the tracer or indicator has distributed in the total blood volume of the body.
+Small-molecular compounds usually have two phases (fast and slow) in the decrease of the plasma concentration curve (after the initial mixing phase), and bi-exponential decay model is then used to describe the plasma concentration as a function of time:

-The total clearance of PET ligand after a single intravenous dose can be calculated as
+The total clearance of PET radiopharmaceutical after a single intravenous dose can be calculated as

 The estimation of AUC0-∞ was explained above.